-Each WLM has its own syntax for interacting with DataWarp.
-It is beyond the scope of this guide to detail all methods.
-Examples are provided with the caveat that they may be out-of-sync with changes made by the WLM vendors.
+Examples of these configurations are in the process of being developed and will be added in future revisions of this document.
+Note that these examples include WLM commands, and that each WLM has its own syntax for interacting with DataWarp.
+It is beyond the scope of this guide to detail the various methods.
+Examples are provided with the caveat that they may be out of sync with changes made by the WLM vendors.
 For details, see the appropriate WLM documentation.